 Since efficiency and profitability are primary goals, it makes sense that maintenance managers implement procedures that aid in this process.
 Creating checklist templates and protocols for maintenance removes the guess work for technicians and ensures they are compliant with operating standards for each piece of equipment.
-Standardized work order templates reduce errors and confusion while increasing the likelihood that they will be processed as they should be.
+Standardized work order maintenance templates reduce errors and confusion while increasing the likelihood that they will be processed as they should be.

 6. Use mobile devices to manage work orders

-Mobile devices are an excellent work order management tool by adding time saving portability to the task.
+Mobile devices are an excellent work order maintenance management tool by adding time saving portability to the task.
 With mobile access, maintenance managers can submit work orders in the field without having to wait to return to their desktop computers to do so.
 In other words, work orders can be sent on the go shortening response time.
 When using a CMMS, technicians can create, modify or update a work order directly from their phones or tablets.
 As well, these systems have integrated camera and bar coding capabilities which reduce error and once again, save time when ordering parts.
 With mobile access bar code scanning, it is no longer necessary to search equipment manufacturer databases with key words and filters for manuals.
 Instead, work orders can be accurately created when a bar code is easily scanned with a smart phone or tablet.